Damiano Tommasi

-Damiano Tommasi ([daˈmjaːno tomˈmaːzi]; born 17 May 1974) is an Italian former footballer and current Mayor of Verona.
+Damiano Tommasi ([daˈmjaːno tomˈmaːzi]; born 17 May 1974) is an Italian politician and former professional footballer who is the mayor of Verona.

 A defensive midfielder during his footballing years, after a decade at Roma – winning the 2001 Serie A title – he continued his career abroad, going on to play for teams in three countries until his retirement from professional football at the age of 37.
 He amassed Serie A totals of 262 games and 14 goals.

 Tommasi earned 25 caps for Italy, and was a member of the team that took part in the 2002 World Cup.

 He successively served as the president of the Italian Footballers' Association between 2011 and 2020, before starting a political career the following year and being elected Mayor of Verona in the 2022 local elections.